 Kyocera goes with a 1.5 GHz x 4/1.2GHz x 4 Octa Core CPU from Qualcomm.
-Without going into all the geek-tails of what goes into that, let’s just stick with the fact that’s it’s a good middle of the road choice.
+Without going into all the geek-tails of what goes into that, let’s just stick with the fact that’s it’s a good middle-of-the-road choice.
 It’s not going to be in the highest performing smartphones, but it’s not going to disappoint you, either.

 With video capture drawing the greatest attention, Kyocera gives us a major boost in memory capacity.
-You get 32 GB standard and can add up to 256 GB via microSDXC memory card.
+You get 32 GB standard and can add up to 256 GB via a microSDXC memory card.

 2 GB of RAM is the minimum I run with and 4 GB is a nice luxury to have.
 Kyocera straddles the two with 3 GB of RAM to keep things running smoothly.